 This post is about how to plan your day trip from Kathmandu to Bhaktapur.
+Bhaktapur is one of the most beautiful historic towns in Nepal.
 It is only 12 kilometers from Kathmandu to Bhaktapur, but it feels like a completely different world.
 Bhaktapur is one of the three ancient medieval cities in the Kathmandu valley.

 Unlike urbanized Kathmandu and Patan, Bhaktapur has kept its small town ambiance along with its rich cultural heritage.
 It was the capital of the Greater Malla Kingdom from the 12th till the 15th century.
 This is when most of its great monuments were built.
 Although there was a lot of damage from the 2015 earthquake, Bhaktapur is still famous for its well preserved elegant art and religious architecture.

 Bhaktapur has more temples per square foot than any other place in Nepal.
 The local Newari community call their town Khwopa, or city of devotees.
 With its traditional homes and traffic free alleys it feels like a journey back in time.

 Bhaktapur offers a unique insight into Nepali life in the Kathmandu valley.
 Locals gather in the small squares and courtyards to socialize or play cards, women wash their clothes or collect water in the ancient ponds and artisans are at work in their workshop.

 There are several ways to get from Kathmandu to Bhaktapur.
 The most straightforward and easiest option is to take a taxi.
 Another, much cheaper, option is to take the local minibus.

 The local minibuses depart from Ratnapark or Bagbazar in Kathmandu and the Lagankhel bus park in Patan.
 If you can not read Nepali you can always ask for help and people will point out the right bus.
 Buses depart frequently.